FIFA 10: Stadia

 The list of stadia and weather conditions for each one were announced on 27 August 2009.
 The game features 50 stadia, including most of the larger stadia from Europe's most prominent leagues, such as the Allianz Arena, Camp Nou, Emirates Stadium, Anfield, Old Trafford, Stamford Bridge and San Siro, and as well as a range of generic stadia and practice arenas.
 Real Madrid's Santiago Bernabéu was made available as a free download on launch day.
 The weather conditions possible in each stadium range from day and night versions of clear to cloudy, rain, or snow.

-The stadium names of the generic stadia, however, can be changed in a special section of the main menu to reflect the name of the users club's homeground if the user chooses to do so.
+The stadium names of the generic stadia, however, can be changed in a special section of the main menu to reflect the name of the users club's home ground if the user chooses to do so.
 The capacity of each ground is also listed so that a capacity similar to a club's actual stadium capacity can be chosen to make game experience more authentic.